 Management-chemical control: COMMERCIAL USE

-- azadirachtin (Aza-Direct, Neemix and other brands)-Rate varies with specific product.
+- azadirachtin (Aza-Direct, Neemix and other brands)-Rate varies with specific product; consult label for the correct rate.
 Apply foliar sprays to control adult feeding, and soil drench for larval stage.
 Some formulations are OMRI-listed for organic use.

 - bifenthrin (Brigade and other products) at 0.10 lb ai/a.
 PHI 30 days.
 Group 3A insecticide.
 Restricted use pesticide.